abdullah1bas/abdullah1bas/README.md

 - 🛍️ [Fashion Fusion – E-commerce App](https://fashionfusions-two.vercel.app/) – A full e-commerce web app featuring dynamic product pages, shopping cart, and Stripe payments.
 Built with Next.js App Router and integrated email confirmation using Resend API.

-- 📊 [Admin Dashboard](https://admin-dashboard-iota-blue.vercel.app/) – A modern dashboard with charts, user management, and UI components built using React, Redux Toolkit, and MUI.
+- 📊 [Admin Dashboard](https://admin-dashboard-iota-blue.vercel.app/) – A modern dashboard with charts, user management, and UI components built using React and MUI.
 Focused on clean structure and responsive layout.

 > 📌 Visit my pinned repositories to explore more...